 Cathy Weis is a dancer, choreographer, videographer, and the artistic director of Cathy Weis Projects.

-Weis has taught classes and workshops at Carnegie Mellon University, School for New Dance Development in Amsterdam, New York University, Sarah Lawrence College, EDDC – Arnhem, Temple University, and Wesleyan University.
+Weis has taught classes and workshops at home and abroad at Carnegie Mellon University, School for New Dance Development in Amsterdam, New York University, Sarah Lawrence College, EDDC – Arnhem, Temple University, and Wesleyan University, to name a few.

 A videographer for dance and performance artists since the early 80s, Weis has an archive of hundreds of hours of footage documenting dance on the stages and streets of New York City.
 She captured rare performances of artists such as Eric Bogosian, Remy Charlip, Spalding Gray, Ishmael Houston-Jones, Bill Irwin, Bill T. Jones, Elvin Jones, Blue Lips, Jennifer Miller, Meredith Monk, Jennifer Monson, Mark Morris, Lisa Nelson, Steve Paxton, and Elizabeth Streb, among many others.
 She continues to work with archivists to preserve and catalogue these performances, and to develop ways to share these rare videos with the broader dance and arts community.